mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 ## Overview of MMTk's finalizer and weak reference processing API

-During each GC, after the transitive closure is computed (i.e. after all objects strongly reachable from roots have been reached), MMTk calls `Scanning::process_weak_refs` which is implemented by the VM binding.
+During each GC, MMTk core starts tracing from roots.
+It will follow strong references discovered by `Scanning::scan_object` and `Scanning::scan_object_and_trace_edges`.
+After all strongly reachable objects have been reached (i.e. the transitive closure including strongly reachable objects is computed), MMTk will call `Scanning::process_weak_refs` which is implemented by the VM binding.
 Inside this function, the VM binding can do several things.

 -   **Query reachability**: The VM binding can query whether any given object has been reached.
     +   Do this with `ObjectReference::is_reachable()`.
--   **Query forwarded address**: If an object is already reached, the VM binding can further query the new address of an object.
+-   **Query forwarded address**: If an object has already been reached, the VM binding can further query the new address of an object.
 This is needed to support copying GC.
     +   Do this with `ObjectReference::get_forwarded_object()`.
--   **Retain objects**: If an object is not reached at this time, the VM binding can optionally retain the object.
-It will make that object *and all descendants* reachable, and keep them alive during this GC.
+-   **Retain objects**: If an object has not been reached at this time, the VM binding can optionally demand the object to be retained.
+That object *and all descendants* will be kept alive during this GC.
     +   Do this with the `tracer_context` argument of `process_weak_refs`.
 -   **Request another invocation**: The VM binding can request `Scanning::process_weak_refs` to be